When we talk about PC as a gaming platform, Windows immediately comes to mind.

 #5: Switch the Game API

-This is one of the best tweaks you can make to get better performance in games, especially in 2020.
+This is one of the best tweaks you can make to get better performance in games like Fortnite, especially in 2023.
 But before we get ahead of ourselves, let’s answer the question in your head.
 What is an API exactly?

 Well, you’ve probably heard of OpenGL, DirectX, and Vulkan.
 All of these pieces of software are categorized under APIs.
 The API is a software interface that allows the processor and graphics card to communicate with the game.